danieldbr/aks_mlops/README.md

-# POC - AKS Cluster for MLOps
+# AKS Cluster for MLOps
 Use case of AKS delivering scalable infrastructure for machine learning tasks.

 ## Scenario